 Meaning

-In the quote “I dislike literary jargon and never use it.
+“I dislike literary jargon and never use it.
 Criticism has only one function and that is to help readers read and understand literature.
-It is not a science, it is an aid to art.,” the emphasis is on wisdom.
-It highlights the thought that wisdom grows through experience while implying that mistakes teach valuable lessons.
+It is not a science, it is an aid to art.” presents a viewpoint centered on wisdom.
+It implies that wisdom grows through experience and encourages us to remember that mistakes teach valuable lessons.

 Theme